-- Desktop: If you select any items from the Desktop section, you will share your entire screen with participants.
+- Screen: If you select screen, you will share your entire screen with participants.
 This does mean, however, that if you jump between any open tabs, participants can see everything that you do on your machine.

 - Window: You can select individual pages or screens that you want to share in the meeting.
 So, if you wanted people to only see a PDF document, you can select this one item, leaving you free to jump between programs and tabs on your desktop, without any participants seeing this.